 If you take a lesson, the instructor can also help guide you to the right equipment.

 Rent a SUP.
 If you don’t want to invest in a board just yet, consider renting one from a local shop.
-Renting is a great way to try out the sport and see if it’s something you enjoy before jumping in with both feet.
+Renting is a great way to try out the sport and see if you enjoy it before jumping in with both feet.

 Benefits of Paddle Boarding